forieux/qmm/docs/index.rst

 orieux AT l2s.centralesupelec.fr

 More information about me `here <https://pro.orieux.fr>`_.
+F. Orieux and R.
-F. Orieux is affiliated to the Signal and Systems Laboratory `L2S
+Abirizk are affiliated to the Signal and Systems Laboratory `L2S
 <https://l2s.centralesupelec.fr/>`_.

 Acknowledgement